-The government owned telco, Nepal Telecom alone makes 2 billion and 127 million loss in the last years revenue sheet.
+The government-owned telco, Nepal Telecom alone makes 2 billion and 127 million loss in the last year’s revenue sheet.
 Ntc claims the loss is basically due to these free calls and messaging from OTT.
 The total revenue is more or less the same as the revenue from data browsing has balanced the loss.
 Last annual, Ntc had a revenue of around 40 billion.

 Biggest loss shows in the private telco, Ncell’s revenue sheet.
 The loss for the last fiscal year amounts to around Rs 4 billion.
 Although the international calls are made less due to these apps, Ncell’s revenue increases by 1 billion to 57 billion and 720 million.
 It is due to their huge surge in revenues from data service alone.

-If you see sector wise revenues in telecom, international call is one of the main sources of revenue for operators.
-Being the top two operators, it has more troubles to Ntc and Ncell.
+If you see sector wise revenues in telecom, the international call is one of the main sources of revenue for operators.
+Being the top two operators, it has more troubles to NTC and Ncell.
 It is also a loss to the country as they would have collected tax for those lost calls.

 OTT apps stand for Over the Top mobile applications.
 It lets you do the free calling and free messaging to people who may be residing in any part of the world.
-Its like calling or messaging from the app to another person using the same app.
+It’s like calling or messaging from the app to another person using the same app.
 Apps like Skype, Viber, WhatsApp, Messenger, WeChat, IMO are more popular in the world for voice calls and instant messaging.
 It is the world trend that the unlicensed and free OTT apps have put a serious threat to Telcos.
-The impact is more serious in the market where voice revenues accounts more than data revenues.
+The impact is more serious in the market where voice revenues account more than data revenues.

-Some countries go for censorship of OTT apps permanently to save the loss or prevent from some security threats to nation.
+Some countries go for censorship of OTT apps permanently to save the loss or prevent from some security threats to the nation.
 Some countries have even blocked temporarily in the wake of some disaster or threats from big protests /

 When it comes to beating the international OTT, another OTT can only do it.
-Yes the telecom operators need to bring their own OTT apps to counter the popular ones.
+Yes, the telecom operators need to bring their own OTT apps to counter the popular ones.
 But they have to be more feature full, consistently good quality and of Nepalese context to be popular.
-Nepal Telecom (Ntc) also has its own OTT app called NTPro that lets you call for free in the OTT to OTT.
+Nepal Telecom (NTC) also has its own OTT app called NTPro that lets you call for free in the OTT to OTT.
 It is also cheap to call to Ntc phones from anywhere using the app and internet.
-As the availability is only for Ntc GSM postpaid users and they have frequent problems, this basic app alone cannot tackle the internationally acclaimed apps like Viber, Whatsapp.
+As the availability is only for NTC GSM postpaid users and they have frequent problems, this basic app alone cannot tackle the internationally acclaimed apps like Viber, Whatsapp.

-Please comment what sort of services do you want if any local OTT apps would provide such.
+Please comment on what sort of services do you want if any local OTT apps would provide such.